spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

   </InfoBox>

-9. Add the Network and Storage layers per your requirements.

-10. Add an add-on pack, and select AWS Cluster Autoscaler in the System App category.
-Click on the **Confirm & Create** button to finish adding the add-on pack.

-11. Review all layers and click **Finish Configuration**  to create the cluster profile.

-12. View the newly created cluster profile, and click the **Deploy** button to start the cluster deployment wizard.

-13. In the cluster deployment wizard, provide the **Basic Information**, and select the AWS cloud account where you created the IAM policy.
-Click on **Next** to move on to the next section.

-14. Edit the **Parameters** section if you need, otherwise, use defaults.

-15. Provide AWS region, SSH key, cluster endpoint access, and other details in the **Cluster configuration** section.

-16. In the **Nodes configuration**, you must enter the minimum and maximum number of worker pool nodes, and the instance type (size).
-You need to enter the count limits because Cluster Autoscaler uses Auto Scaling Group to manage the cluster's node group.
+4. In the cluster deployment wizard, when you are in the **Nodes configuration** section, you must enter the minimum and maximum number of worker pool nodes, and the instance type (size) that suits your requirement.

+  You need to enter these node count limits because Cluster Autoscaler uses Auto Scaling Group to manage the cluster's node group.
 Auto Scaling Group requires a minimum and maximum count and the instance type.
 Also, specify the instance type (size).
 You can choose an instance type that suits your requirement.

   For example, the snapshot below shows the minimum one and maximum three node count for the Cluster Autoscaler.

   ![A snapshot showing the minimum and maximum node count in Palette.](/integrations_aws-cluster-autoscaler_node-count.png)

-17. In the **Nodes configuration**, specify the instance type (size).
-You can choose an instance type that suits your requirement.

-18. Review the remaining settings, and click **Finish Configuration**  to deploy the cluster.
 <br />

+### Use Cases

 After your cluster is deployed, the Cluster Autoscaler will automatically adjust the number of nodes in your cluster when multiple pods fail due to resource contention or nodes are underutilized for a specific period.
 In the former case, Cluster Autoscaler will provision more nodes.
 Whereas, in the latter, Cluster Autoscaler will reschedule the pods onto other nodes, and shut down the underutilized node.
 <br />

-### Validate
+### Example

-The easiest way to validate the Cluster Autoscaler working is to manually trigger the pod rescheduling event using the steps below:
+Manually trigger the pod rescheduling event using the step below to validate the Cluster Autoscaler working:
 <br />

 1. In the cluster deployment wizard, while defining the **Nodes configuration**, choose a large-sized instance type.
 For example, you can choose your worker pool to have instance size **t3.2xlarge** (8 vCPUs, 32 GB RAM) or higher.